transpocamp/transportationcamp.org/events/dc-2016/index.markdown

 title: TransportationCamp DC 2016
 published: true
 ---
-Mark your calendars for the 5th annual TransportationCamp in Washington, DC: [Mobility Lab](http://mobilitylab.org/) is putting together plans to hold this event on Saturday, January 9, 2016, the day before the start of the [Transportation Research Board 95th Annual Meeting](http://www.trb.org/AnnualMeeting/AnnualMeeting.aspx).
+Mark your calendars for the 5th annual TransportationCamp in Washington, DC, coming Saturday, January 9, 2016.
+This is the day before the start of the [Transportation Research Board 95th Annual Meeting](http://www.trb.org/AnnualMeeting/AnnualMeeting.aspx).

 TransportationCamp is an “unconference” that brings together transportation professionals, technologists, and others interested in the intersection of urban transportation and technology.
 Want to learn more about unconferences?
 Here's our handy guide: [How TransportationCamp works: the essential guide](http://transportationcamp.org/2011/02/how-transportationcamp-works-the-essential-guide/).